-Here are the top eleven things you should consider if you want an affordable home on any budget.
+Here are the top things you should consider if you want an affordable home on any budget.

 Talk to anyone who has constructed a home and you’ll notice something very specific, that there is no home with an unlimited budget.
 All projects have a price constraint though a tight budget doesn’t always mean that you have to sacrifice any of the elements that will turn you low cost house into your dream home.
 This article has been complied with a list of the top eleven things you can do to help you save money and build an affordable home without compromising too much.

 1. Consider building upwards (two-story home): When you look at the compiled building cost documents (BoQ), you’ll notice that the two most expensive parts of any house are the foundation and the roof.
 A two stored building will include columns and beams but when you consider the fact that you can double the floor area while halving the costly foundation and roof, you’ll be happy you chose to go storied.

 2. Simple form is better: Simple rectangular or square homes are the ones that cost the least amount to construct.
 You can add attractive architectural finishes, well designed openings and beautiful structural elements to make the facade more appealing without spending outside your budget.

 3. Keep the roof simple: Consider implementing a non too steep simple roof.
-The more complex your roof design, the more likely you are to suffer from leaks and the steeper you make your roof design, the higher the amount of materials and labour you need to have it fully constructed.
+The more complex your roof design, the more likely you are to suffer from leaks and the steeper you make your roof design, the higher the amount of materials and labor you need to have it fully constructed.